mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 1. Login to [AWS Console](https://aws.amazon.com/console/) as a user that can deploy new Amazon EC2, Amazon S3. and AWS IAM resources using Amazon CloudFormation.
 2. Open new browser tab to [AWS Marketplace](https://aws.amazon.com/marketplace) and search for ```Commvault```.
 3. Click [Commvault Backup & Recovery BYOL](https://aws.amazon.com/marketplace/pp/prodview-ecysdywnipxv6?sr=0-3&ref_=beagle&applicationId=AWSMPContessa).
-4. Select *CloudFormation Template* Fulfilment Option.
+4. Select **CloudFormation Template** Fulfilment Option and supply requested information.
-5. Select the *I acknowledge that AWS CloudFormation might create IAM resources with custom names.* checkbox.
+6. Select the **I acknowledge that AWS CloudFormation might create IAM resources with custom names.** checkbox.
-6. Click *Submit* to deploy.
+7. Click **Submit** to deploy.

 ## 🛠️ Setup - Step 2 - Review the created AWS IAM role and policies that allow Commavult to backup and recovery your AWS workloads.